nlposs/NLP-OSS/Proposal.md

  - [Masato Hagiwara](http://masatohagiwara.net/), Duolingo Inc.
  - [Dmitrijs Milajevs](http://www.eecs.qmul.ac.uk/~dm303/), NIST and Queen Mary University of London
  - [Liling Tan](https://github.com/alvations), Rakuten Institute of Technology

+      Liling is a research scientist at Rakuten Institute of Technology working on Machine Translation and developing applications using language technologies.
+He has been actively involved in corpora creation/maintenance, Asian NLP and machine translation.
+He co-organized the Workshop on NLP for Similar Languages, Varieties  and Dialects (VarDial 2014-16) and the DSL shared task.

 ## Invited Speakers (Confirmed)